8 reasons to visit the UK and Ireland

 The solemn pomp of the Changing of the Guard reflects the formal nature of Buckingham Palace.
 This is the London residence and administrative headquarters of Queen Elizabeth II, and the soldiers perform real protection duties for the royal family.

-The stiff scarlet tunics and towering bearskin hats form a bright display in front of the pale grey stones of the palace.
+The stiff scarlet tunics and towering bearskin hats form a bright display in front of the pale gray stones of the palace.
 The ceremony, accompanied by a full military band, takes just under an hour and has been carried out since the 1660s.

 Just an hour’s drive away is Windsor Castle, another current resident of the reigning royal family.
 It’s the oldest and largest inhabited castle in the world, and has been a popular residence for monarchs over the last nine centuries.